BZoennchen/supercollider-book/chapters/sounddesign/am.md

 (sec-am)=
-# Amplitude Modulation (AM)
+# Amplitude Modulation

-If we modulate (change a value over time) the amplitude of a audible signal we call this *amplitude modulation* (AM).
+If we modulate (change a value over time) the amplitude of an audible signal, we call this *amplitude modulation* (AM).
-As we will see it the frequency range of the modulation has a great effect on the result.
+As we will see, the frequency range of the modulation has a significant effect on the result.
-But first, let's do some simple math.
+But first, let's start with some simple math.

 ## Theory

-Within this section I use the the cosine function instead of the sine because the math becomes a little simpler.
+I use the cosine function in this section instead of the sine because the math becomes a little simpler.
 Our basic waveform might be a simple cosine with an amplitude $A(t)$ and a frequency $f$:

 \begin{equation}
 y(t) = A(t) \cdot \cos(2 \pi f_\text{car} t)
 \end{equation}

-In AM the amplitude is itself a function over time $A(t)!
+In AM the amplitude $A(t)$ is itself a function over time.
 Let us assume

 \begin{equation}